HTTP-RPC/Kilo/README.md

 **IMPORTANT** Since basic authentication transmits the encoded username and password in clear text, it should only be used with secure (i.e. HTTPS) connections.

-## Examples
+## Example
-The following code snippet demonstrates how `WebServiceProxy` can be used to access a hypothetical math service:
+The following code sample demonstrates how the `WebServiceProxy` class might be used to access the operations of a hypothetical math service:

     // Create service proxy
     WebServiceProxy serviceProxy = new WebServiceProxy(new URL("https://localhost:8443"), Executors.newSingleThreadExecutor());

-    // Get sum of "a" and "b"
-    serviceProxy.invoke("GET", "/math/sum", mapOf(entry("a", 2), entry("b", 4)), new ResultHandler<Number>() {
-        @Override
-        public void execute(Number result, Exception exception) {
-            // result is 6
-        }
-    });

-    // Get sum of all values
-    serviceProxy.invoke("GET", "/math/sum", mapOf(entry("values", listOf(1, 2, 3))), new ResultHandler<Number>() {
-        @Override
-        public void execute(Number result, Exception exception) {
-            // result is 6
-        }
-    });

-Note that lambda expressions can optionally be used instead of anonymous inner classes to implement result handlers, reducing the invocation code to the following:

     // Get sum of "a" and "b"
     serviceProxy.invoke("GET", "/math/sum", mapOf(entry("a", 2), entry("b", 4)), (result, exception) -> {